How did the Maui fire start? What we know about the cause of the Lahaina blaze

 What caused the Maui fire?

+Much of Hawaii was under a red flag warning for fire risk when the wildfires broke out, but the exact cause of the blaze is still unknown.

+"We don't know what actually ignited the fires, but we were made aware in advance by the National Weather Service that we were in a red flag situation — so that's dry conditions for a long time, so the fuel, the trees and everything, was dry," Maj.
+Gen. Kenneth Hara, commander general of the Hawaii Army National Guard, said at Wednesday's briefing.
+That, along with low humidity and high winds, "set the conditions for the wildfires," he said.

-Powerful winds generated by Hurricane Dora, a storm that on Tuesday was moving across the Pacific Ocean hundreds of miles south of the Hawaiian islands, are partly responsible for the wildfires, the National Weather Service said.
+The powerful winds fanning the flames were generated by Hurricane Dora, a storm that was moving across the Pacific Ocean hundreds of miles south of the Hawaiian islands, the National Weather Service said.

 Acting Hawaii Gov. Sylvia Luke issued an emergency proclamation Tuesday authorizing the deployment of National Guard troops, and extended the state of emergency on Wednesday.
 She discouraged "non-essential air travel to Maui."